webpwnized/mutillidae-docker/README.md

 	docker-compose up -d

+Generate the database with the first link in the warning webpage.

 ## Important Information

 The web site assumes the user will access the site using domain mutillidae.localhost.
 The domain can be configured in the users local hosts file.